Samsung Galaxy Z Fold 3 Rumor Roundup: Here’s everything we know about the next foldable flagship phone series

 Easy Aspect Ratio Switch for Non-Optimized Apps

-Whether it’s inside the square-ish 7.6-inch main screen or the 25:9 6.3-inch outside screen, both the Galaxy Z Fold 2 displays have unconventional aspect ratios.
-This means smartphone apps that aren’t optimized specifically for the Galaxy Z Fold 2 have three options to show themselves: display in normal smartphone form with letterboxing; display in stretched format to fill the screen but open the possibility of distortion; or display in full via cropping, which means the edges of the app may not show up on the Galaxy Z Fold 2 display.
+Whether it’s inside the square-ish 7.6-inch main screen or the 25:9 6.3-inch external screen, both the Galaxy Z Fold 2 displays have unconventional aspect ratios.
+This means smartphone apps that aren’t optimized specifically for the Galaxy Z Fold 2 have three options to show themselves — display in normal smartphone form with letterboxing; display in stretched format to fill the screen but open the possibility of distortion; or display in full via cropping, which means the edges of the app may not show up on the Galaxy Z Fold 2 display.

 Sure, app makers can optimize their apps to fit into these folding screens perfectly — and Samsung’s first-party apps all do so — but it’s highly unrealistic to expect every app maker to do so, especially when the foldable market is still niche.
 This is a problem that will be here to stay for the foreseeable future.

 It’s not too big an issue on the Galaxy Z Fold 2 for most word-based apps.
 Chrome, when stretched out, is slightly odd-looking, but it doesn’t break performance or the experience.
 But photo-heavy apps like Instagram are trickier to handle.
 Distorting an image by stretching it is obviously not ideal, so Instagram on the Galaxy Z Fold 2’s big display must run either in letterboxed format, or a cropped format that chops off the top and bottom of Instagram Stories.
-I can cycle between either option via the Samsung Good Lock app, but shouldn’t Samsung build this functionality natively into the phone’s software instead of requiring an additional download?
+We can cycle between either option via the Samsung Good Lock app, but shouldn’t Samsung build this functionality natively into the phone’s software instead of requiring an additional download?

 Better yet, how about giving us the option to quickly swap between the three display options (letterboxed, cropped, stretched) in real-time?
 Maybe a pop-up button on the screen, a multi-finger gesture, or a shortcut toggle in the navigation panel?
 We see room for improvement here.

 To some people, foldable phones are still synonymous with “fragile.”
-So for the Galaxy Z Fold 3, I would like to see increased durability of some sort.
-I know asking for IP68 water- and dust-resistance is probably highly unlikely for a foldable device.
+So for the Galaxy Z Fold 3, we would like to see increased durability of some sort.
+Asking for IP68 water- and dust resistance is probably highly unlikely for a foldable device.
 But how about a lesser IP rating, similar to those seen in earbuds, like IPX3 or IPX4?
 There have been stray rumors for IP53 resistance, but we’re waiting to hear something more credible on this end.

-If Samsung can’t provide a tangible “proof” of durability like an IP rating, then perhaps, it can give buyers more ease of mind by extending the warranty period from one year to 18 months or even two years?
+If Samsung can’t provide tangible “proof” of durability like an IP rating, then perhaps it can give buyers more ease of mind by extending the warranty period from one year to 18 months or even two years?
 Samsung already seems quite confident with the Galaxy Z Fold 2’s durability, as it offers a 100-day return period, so further assuring customers that foldables are not fragile could go a long way in pushing this product category into mainstream acceptance.

 What would you like to see on the Samsung Galaxy Z Fold 3?